blacklighter07/DisputeDesk/README.md

 - Variable or secret: `MODEL_NAME` if you want to override the pinned baseline model

 If you already use local OpenAI-prefixed variables, the runtime still accepts them as aliases.
+If you change Space variables after a successful build, restart the Space so the new runtime configuration is loaded.

 Once the Space repo exists, you can push this repo to Hugging Face with: